Environmental Resources Home Page

-The Associate in Science degree in Spatial Information Technology with a focus in Environmental Science, prepares students for careers and continuing education in natural resource fields.
+The Associate in Science degree in Environmental Resources with a focus in Environmental Science, prepares students for careers and continuing education in natural resource fields.
 Through this program, students gain an interdisciplinary understanding of the natural world and the science behind current environmental issues.
 We offer exciting opportunities for students to engage in hands-on learning in the classroom, laboratory, and through fieldwork.

-Our Environmental Science students are required to take general education courses in science, mathematics, English, and humanities, as well as specific courses in environmental science and spatial information technology.
+Our Environmental Science students are required to take general education courses in science, mathematics, English, and humanities, as well as specific courses in environmental science.
 We also offer students research opportunities through our collaborative work with the Community Collaborative Rain, Hail, and Snow network (CoCoRaHS) and the Lotic Volunteer Network (LoVoTECS).
 We have ongoing research based on campus and around the North Country.

-The Associate in Science degree in Spatial Information Technology, with a focus in Environmental Technology, offers students many of the same opportunities as our Environmental Science concentration.
+The Associate in Science degree in Environmental Resources, with a focus in Environmental Technology, offers students many of the same opportunities as our Environmental Science concentration.
 Students have the opportunity to participate in research opportunities through our collaborative work with the Community Collaborative Rain, Hail, and Snow network (CoCoRaHS) and the Lotic Volunteer Network (LoVoTECS).
 These opportunities are available on campus throughout the school year with other potential opportunities during winter and summer breaks.

 Our Environmental Technology students are also required to take general courses in science, mathematics, English, and humanities.
 However, the required content courses for this option really focus on giving students hard skills.
 We teach our students how to run basic surveying equipment, give them background knowledge of how GPS systems really work, and teach them advanced GIS skills.
 We also put this environmental technology into context by requiring them to learn about how natural systems work through geology, hydrology, and other natural resource classes.